Undeniably, where the church is growing worldwide, it is being fed and driven by one or more of these streams, oftentimes together:

 Regent University's School of Divinity is preparing the next generation of pastors, church leaders and ministers to lead the Renewal Movement into the middle of the 21st century.
 Founded in the 1970s out of the Charismatic Renewal Movement, Regent is a transdenominational university serving churches across the Pentecostal, Evangelical and Ecumenical spectrum.
 Because its School of Divinity includes faculty members from all three streams and across the various ecclesial traditions, it is one of a handful of Evangelical seminaries that is not only biblically based and Christ-centered in its approach to theological education but also embraces the renewing work of the Holy Spirit as central to its ethos, practice, teaching, research and scholarship.

 Our Center for Renewal Studies, for instance, is a leading scholarly venue worldwide that promotes research on the global Renewal Movement.
-Secular researchers from across the academic disciplines are also beginning to inquire about the global Renewal Movement, and the Center for Renewal Studies, along with the School of Divinity's Center for Global Missions and Youth and Urban Renewal Center, is poised to lead the scholarly conversation in these areas.
+Secular researchers from across the academic disciplines are also beginning to inquire about the global Renewal Movement, and the Center for Renewal Studies is poised to lead the scholarly conversation in these areas.

 Regent's School of Divinity offers the Master's of Divinity and other master's programs to serve those called by God to participate in and lead the global Renewal Movement of the 21st century.
 It also offers the Doctor of Ministry (D.Min.) and Doctor of Philosophy (Ph.D.) in Theological Studies to prepare ministers, researchers, scholars, and teachers to engage the opportunities and challenges pertaining to worldwide renewal.